 Vocational & Career Evaluations allow our clients to obtain greater self and work knowledge through participation in testing activities that are uniquely designed to evaluate vocational skills, interests and abilities.
 Clients also learn about the functional impact of their disabilities in relation to their career options and are evaluated for assistive technologies to remove barriers to employment.

-Dr. Kay has offices in Lancaster, PA, Reston, VA and Millville, DE where she and her associates provide school-age students and their parents with exemplary psychological, neuropsychological, educational and psycho-educational evaluation services throughout the entire mid-Atlantic region.
+Dr. Kay has offices in Lancaster, PA and Millville, DE where she and her associates provide school-age students and their parents with exemplary psychological, neuropsychological, educational and psycho-educational evaluation services throughout the entire mid-Atlantic region.
 In addition, Dr. Kay & Associates provide the following additional types of evaluations: